VPN | Windscribe |

 This is a pretty robust filter feature.
 It is similar to the TrackStop filter, which we covered in the Perfect Privacy review.
 However, one cool aspect with Windscribe’s ROBERT is that it is customizable.
 In other words, you can create custom white-lists for domains or IP addresses as well as custom block-lists.

+To customize R.O.B.E.R.T’s settings, you need to log into the Windscribe website.
 This is a server-side ad blocker, which means it works independently of the VPN client with any device you are using.
-If you want a good VPN ad blocking solution, this may be an option to consider.
+If you want a good VPN ad blocker solution, this may be an option to consider.

 4. Free plan with 10 GB data/month

-The last “pro” we will examine in this review is Windscribe’s free plan.
+Another thing we like about this VPN is Windscribe’s free plan.
 Windscribe offers a free plan with the following restrictions:

 - Only 10 GB of data allowed per month